-New Musical Theater of San Francisco presented its first topical music revue by ,Pen and Piano,, the company resident company of writers and composers, at the charming Alcove Theater located at 414 Mason Street, one block from Union Square, in San Francisco.
+New Musical Theater of San Francisco presented its first topical music revue by Pen and Piano, our resident company of writers and composers, at the charming Alcove Theater located at 414 Mason Street, one block from Union Square, in San Francisco.

-Created by a group whose writing credits include off-Broadway and the West End,, Show Me Yours – Songs of Innocence and Experience, is a rich, nuanced examination of sex and sexuality today – and all the funny, sad, complicated perceptions, emotions and realizations that go with it.
+Created by a group whose writing credits include off-Broadway and the West End, Show Me Yours – Songs of Innocence and Experience, is a rich, nuanced examination of sex and sexuality today – and all the funny, sad, complicated perceptions, emotions and realizations that go with it.
 This version of the 90-minute musical revue was directed by Ben Randle with music direction by Ben Prince.
-It features work by Anne Nygren Doherty, Paul James Frantz, Jerome Gentes, Richard Hefner, Richard Isen, Richard Jennings, Sandy Kasten, Andrew Klein, Ben Prince,, Denise Wharmby and Pam Winfrey. , The soaring melodies and insightful, witty lyrics were sung by talented veterans of the local musical theater scene: Chloe Condon, Sheelagh Murphy, Jackie DeMuro, Tom Reardon, and Tim Homsley.
+It featured work by Anne Nygren Doherty, Paul James Frantz, Jerome Gentes, Richard Hefner, Richard Isen, Richard Jennings, Sandy Kasten, Andrew Klein, Ben Prince, Denise Wharmby and Pam Winfrey.
+The soaring melodies and insightful, witty lyrics were sung by talented veterans of the local musical theater scene: Chloe Condon, Sheelagh Murphy, Jackie DeMuro, Tom Reardon, and Tim Homsley.

 Peter Alexander’s new musical love story which deals with getting through life in time of upheaval, and the guiding forces which help us deal with the events we face on a daily basis.
 The show tells the story of Amy, a television reporter, and her true love Jerry, a comic strip artist, and how they both cope with traumatic change as they reckon with their individual futures.
 Love, compassion and humor abound in this touching story that is amplified by Alexander’s beautiful score.

-Performed at The Alcove Theater:, February 8-10, The Metropolitan Community Church in San Francisco Friday, February 15 and The Mountain View Center for the Performing Arts, Saturday, February 16, 2013.
+Performed at The Alcove Theater: February 8-10, The Metropolitan Community Church in San Francisco Friday, February 15 and The Mountain View Center for the Performing Arts, Saturday, February 16, 2013.

-Kicking off our “New Musical Theater of San Francisco” inaugural 2013 season in style – and a mini-tour of Northern California – this brand-new musical revue featured the songs of Bay Area composer and lyricist Ron Lytle.
+Kicking off our New Musical Theater of San Francisco inaugural 2013 season in style – and a mini-tour of Northern California – this brand-new musical revue featured the songs of Bay Area composer and lyricist Ron Lytle.

-Best known for the San Francisco hit “Oh My Godmother!”, Lytle is also the creator of “Another Man’s Treasure”, “The Man Who Saved Christmas”, and several other popular musicals. , His shows have been produced throughout the United States and England.
+Best known for the San Francisco hit “Oh My Godmother!”, Lytle is also the creator of “Another Man’s Treasure”, “The Man Who Saved Christmas”, and several other popular musicals.
+His shows have been produced throughout the United States and England.

-“Let’s Sing A Show Tune” featured many of the best-loved numbers from Lytle’s back-catalog, along with a heaping helping of brand new compositions from upcoming shows, and material written especially for this production.
+“Let’s Sing A Show Tune!” featured many of the best-loved numbers from Lytle’s back-catalog, along with a heaping helping of brand new compositions from upcoming shows, and material written especially for this production.
 Crowd-pleasing musical theatre at its best, his songs brim over with infectious melodies and virtuosic rhymes.
-All performed by a top-notch troupe of singing actors: Bidalia Albanese, Brian Couch, John Erreca, Kate Offer, Scott Phillips, and Jenifer Tice. , Musical direction by Evan Crone on piano. , Roberta Drake sat in on drums, and John Greitzer slapped that bass.
+All performed by a top-notch troupe of singing actors: Bidalia Albanese, Brian Couch, John Erreca, Kate Offer, Scott Phillips, and Jenifer Tice.

+Musical direction by Evan Crone on piano.
+Roberta Drake sat in on drums, and John Greitzer slapped that bass.